peidevs/Event_Resources/Checklist.md

 #### 1-2 days prior to event

 * send out an email reminder
-* are there door prizes? is Scooter configured?
 * Google Meet instructions:
     - Log into gmail with PEI Devs account
     - In upper right, find 9-dot icon/button next to PEI Devs log.
 Click button